“My Boyfriend No Longer Wants to Be My Daughter’s Father”

 My dad is basically saying I’m blind.
 What do you think?
 Do you think Shane will ever step up to the plate and be a role model/father figure?
 I know it was rushed.
 But he took care of us for 4-6 months and then just stopped.
 He also doesn’t tell me he loves me first.
 I’ll say it and he will say it back. — Looking for a Step-dad

 Please, shift your focus from locking down a step-dad for your daughter to being the best damn mom you can so that the absence of a father figure for now isn’t a big deal.
-Stop waiting for someone else to take care of you guys and provide for your daughter yourself.
+Stop waiting for someone else to take care of you and her and provide for your daughter yourself.
 And tell your dad that, if it’s so important to him that you have a man in your life who “steps up to the plate,” he can fill that role for you and your daughter.
 He can be a loving paternal figure.
 That way the next time you become romantically involved with someone you can first focus on building a relationship with him before you start pressuring him to be dad to your daughter.

 If you have a relationship/dating question I can help answer, you can send me your letters at [email protected].

-40 Comments
+24 Comments

-2. Avatar photo Raccoon eyes says:
+1. Avatar photo Raccoon eyes says:

 NIce, Wendy.
 I read this like 30 min ago and I am still shaking my head.